-- This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed. - Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning. - Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law.

-10.29.2020 Pasadena Public Health Department Page 17 of 20 1845 N. Fair Oaks Avenue, Pasadena, CA 91103 ☐ Make an option for remote learning or other alternative to in-class learning available for any student for whom school attendance poses elevated risk.
-Offer an option for "Grab and Go" school meals to any student who is eligible for the school meal program but would face elevated risk attending school in person.
-Move administrative services or operations that can be offered remotely (e.g., class registration form submission, etc.) online. ☐ Additional accommodations may be needed for students to safely attend class.
-For example, student who cannot tolerate a face covering due to a medical or developmental condition manneed a desk with clear barriers. ☐ Nurses and therapists who are not school employees but work with students in schools, such a occupational therapists and physical therapists, are considered essential staff and should be allowed on campus to provide services.
+- A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has been developed to ensure that education can continue without undue risk to the student. - This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed. - Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning. - Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law. - Make an option for remote learning or other alternative to in-class learning available for any student for whom school attendance poses elevated risk. - Offer an option for "Grab and Go" school meals to any student who is eligible for the school meal program but would face elevated risk attending school in person. - Move administrative services or operations that can be offered remotely (e.g., class registration, form submission, etc.) online. - Additional accommodations may be needed for students to safely attend class.
+For example, a student who cannot tolerate a face covering due to a medical or developmental condition may need a desk with clear barriers. - Nurses and therapists who are not school employees but work with students in schools, such as occupational therapists and physical therapists, are considered essential staff and should be allowed on campus to provide services.

 When students are temporarily unable to attend school due to COVID-19 infection or exposure, consider setting up telehealth video sessions for therapy.

-Guidance about School Closure/Quarantining ☐ Individual school closure, after reopening, is recommended based on the number of cases, the percentage of the teachers/students/staff that are positive for COVID-19, and following consultation with the Pasadena Public Health Department.
-Individual school closure may be appropriate when there are multiple cases in multiple cohorts at a school or when at least 5 percent of the total number of teachers/students/staff are cases within a 14-day period, depending on the size and physical layout of the school. ☐ The Local Health Officer may also determine school closure is warranted for other reasons, including results from public health investigation or other local epidemiological data. ☐ If an in-person school closes due to COVID-19, the school may typically reopen after 14 days and the following have occurred: • Cleaning and disinfection Public health investigation Public health investigation ■ Consultation with PPHD employer or health plan coverage, or contracting with medical staff and a laboratory to conduct swab collection and process lab tests, prior to reopening.
+Guidance about School Closure/Quarantining

+- Individual school closure, after reopening, is recommended based on the number of cases, the percentage of the teachers/students/staff that are positive for COVID-19, and following consultation with the Pasadena Public Health Department. - Individual school closure may be appropriate when there are multiple cases in multiple cohorts at a school or when at least 5 percent of the total number of teachers/students/staff are cases within a 10-day period, depending on the size and physical layout of the school. - The Local Health Officer may also determine school closure is warranted for other reasons, including results from public health investigation or other local epidemiological data. - If an in-person school closes due to COVID-19, the school may typically reopen after 10 days and the following have occurred: - Cleaning and disinfection - Public health investigation - Consultation with PPHD